-Following Democrats' sweeping victories in the House of Representatives during the 2018 midterm elections, many in the party are eagerly anticipating the 2020 presidential election and the opportunity to unseat President Donald Trump.
+Following Democrats' sweeping victories in the House of Representatives during the 2018 midterm elections, many in the party were eagerly anticipating the 2020 presidential election and the opportunity to unseat President Donald Trump.

-Here's a list of the candidates who are in the race:
+Here's a list of all the candidates in the race (in alphabetical order):

 The New Jersey senator and former mayor of Newark declared his candidacy on Feb.
 1 after spending time last year campaigning for Democrats in Iowa, Nevada, South Carolina and Mississippi.